 “I LOVED this book!
 Every story was unique and different.
 The author is a true tale weaver, and I found myself invested in each and every story just waiting to find out what was going to happen next!
 I read the entire book in one sitting.
 I could not put it down!
 Kudos!!!”

 “Okay, let me preface this review with this: #1 – This is my first Amazon review. #2 – This is my first positive review.
 I hate writing reviews.
-I never write them unless something is so awful I feel I must warn people about a particular goods or service – as if it’s my duty of something.
+I never write them unless something is so awful I feel I must warn people about particular goods or service – as if it’s my duty or something.’

 So, with that stated, here is my review of Shannon Celebi’s anthology Small Town Demons.
 I believe this to be Ms. Celebi’s sophomore anthology.
 I apologize if I am mistaken.
 I read Small Town Ghosts as well (her debut anthology – I think) and while I enjoyed it and it prompted me to purchase the follow-up I was not so moved by it that I felt I should provide a review.
 Small Town Demons, however, grabbed from the first story and I was so immersed in her worlds that I read it e-cover to e-cover in one sitting.
 I LOVE, LOVE, LOVE Stephen King and I kept finding myself thinking I’m reading something King could have written!
 But!
 What made it all the better was the reality of the situation: I was reading something a WOMAN wrote – a woman who has the skill to craft a wonderful, haunting and engaging story while keeping it real and universal as Stephen Kings does.
 So special and more rare than one might think.